 Definition of access concepts: Definition of access concepts and dialogue structures.

-Pilot project with clear ROI measurement: Launch with a clear, defined area and ROI measurement (within 4-6 weeks).
+Pilot project with clear ROI measurement: Start with a clear, defined area and ROI measurement (within 4-6 weeks).

-Scaling in the company: Gradual rollout to other departments and use cases.
+Scaling in the company: Step-by-step rollout to further departments and use cases.

 Conclusion: Rethinking Knowledge Management

-Knowledge management is evolving from static document archives to dialogue-enabled systems.
-With the No-Code Studio from Mercury.ai, business departments configure the chatbot themselves: defining dialogues, setting boundaries for knowledge divisions, customizing conversation flows – without IT dependency.
+Knowledge management is evolving from static document archives to interactive systems.
+With the No-Code Studio from Mercury.ai, specialist departments configure the chatbot themselves: defining dialogs, setting knowledge boundaries, adjusting conversation flows – without IT dependency.

 Within 4 to 6 weeks, initial measurable results can be achieved in pilot projects.
-Knowledge management in medium-sized businesses increasingly decides competitiveness.
-Those who systematically digitalize and make expert knowledge accessible reduce dependency on single individuals and increase operational efficiency.
+Knowledge management in medium-sized businesses is increasingly becoming a deciding factor for competitiveness.
+Those who systematically digitalize expert knowledge and make it accessible reduce dependency on individuals and increase operational efficiency.